Quantum field theory: Non-renormalizability

+Source theory

 Schwinger, however, took a different route.
-For more than a decade he and his students had been nearly the only exponents of field theory, but in 1966 he found a way around the problem of the infinities with a new method he called source theory.
+For more than a decade he and his students had been nearly the only exponents of field theory, but in 1951 he found a way around the problem of the infinities with a new method using external sources as currents coupled to gauge fields.
+Motivated by the former findings, Schwinger kept pursuing this approach in order to "quantumly" generalize the classical process of coupling external forces to the configuration space parameters known as Lagrange multipliers.
+He summarized his source theory in 1966 then expanded the theory's applications to quantum electrodynamics in his three volume-set titled: Particles, Sources, and Fields.
 Developments in pion physics, in which the new viewpoint was most successfully applied, convinced him of the great advantages of mathematical simplicity and conceptual clarity that its use bestowed.

 In source theory there are no divergences, and no renormalization.
 It may be regarded as the calculational tool of field theory, but it is more general.
-Using source theory, Schwinger was able to calculate the anomalous magnetic moment of the electron, which he had done in 1947, but this time with no ‘distracting remarks’ about infinite quantities.
+Using source theory, Schwinger was able to calculate the anomalous magnetic moment of the electron, which he had done in 1947, but this time with no 'distracting remarks' about infinite quantities.